Chizaram-Igolo/Chizaram-Igolo/README.md

 <img src="https://komarev.com/ghpvc/?username=Chizaram-Igolo&style=flat-square&color=blue" alt="" />
 <a href="https://www.buymeacoff.ee/chizaramigc" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+http://cat.gamescribes.com/ - This is a CAT (Computer-Assisted Translation) application I was responsible for leading and executing for a Portuguese company that did internationalization for computer games across multiple European languages.

+https://lumenchristi-house.com/ - This is a Hotel reservation web application with an ERP (Enterprise Resource Planning) system behind it that I was responsible for, Front-end and parts of the back end, for managing bookings and business process in Lumen Christi House Hotel.

-I have over 3 years of professional experience interpreting business ideas and building modern-looking and accessible applications with varying range of features.
+I have over 5 years of professional experience interpreting business ideas and building modern-looking and accessible applications with varying range of features.
 I am experienced in front-end, back-end and cloud pipelines.
 I have competencies in leading, taking initiative, prioritizing and delegating tasks among team members.

 My Portfolio website: https://chizaram-igolo.github.io/ (It will be getting a major redesign soon!)